High School Equivalency (HSE) preparation classes are designed to ensure that students pass all sections of the HiSET® or GED test.

 The Adult Education program provides High School Equivalency (HSE) exam preparation through free classes offered in the 5 subjects that you will be tested on the official state exam: Math, Science, Social Studies, and Language Arts (Reading & Writing).
 These classes are offered in both English and Spanish.
 We also provide free placement and practice tests to assess student readiness for official testing.

-Registration for the Summer and Fall 2023 semester is now open.
+Registration for the Fall 2023 semester is now open.
 Sign up now before classes fill up!

 Fall classes will be held from August 21 to December 20, 2023.

 Are you ready to begin the journey to earn your HSE Certificate?
 Follow these 5 steps to success!

 NOTE: New Student Only.
 Returning students can proceed to Step 2.

 The assessment number (also known as an ASAP ID number) is needed when you attend your High School Equivalency Orientation and is used for your initial practice test in reading and math.
 Returning students who already have an ASAP ID number can go directly to step 2.

 New students must attend a “Live” HSE Orientation held on Zoom or in-person to learn about the program and to be able to register for classes.